-Frontiers of the Roman Empire (Antonine Wall) World Heritage Site Supplementary Planning Guidance
+Frontiers of the Roman Empire (Antonine Wall) World Heritage Site Supplementary Guidance

+Contents:

 1. Introduction

+- 1.1 Section 1 Introduction

-1.2 Purpose of SPG
+- 1.2 Purpose of Supplementary Guidance

-1.3 The Antonine Wall1.4 The Frontiers of the Roman Empire World Heritage Site
+- 1.3 The Antonine Wall

+- 1.4 The Frontiers of the Roman Empire World Heritage Site

-1.5 Buffer Zone
+- 1.5 Buffer Zone

-1.6 Protecting the Wall
+- 1.6 Protecting the Wall

 2. Application Process

+- 2.1 Section 2 Introduction

-2.2 Site Audit
+- 2.2 Site Audit

-2.3 Pre-Application Discussions
+- 2.3 Pre-Application Discussions

-2.4 Environmental Impact Assessment
+- 2.4 Environmental Impact Assessment

-2.5 Scheduled Monument Consent
+- 2.5 Scheduled Monument Consent

-2.6 Permitted Development and Other Consents
+- 2.6 Permitted Development and Other Consents

 3. Assessing the Impact of Development

+- 3.1 Section 3 Introduction

-3.4 Physical Impacts
+- 3.2 Physical Impacts

-3.5 Impacts on Setting
+- 3.3 Impacts on Setting

-3.6 Cumulative Impacts
+- 3.4 Cumulative Impacts

-3.7 Adding Value
+- 3.5 Adding Value

-3.8 Other Planning Policies and Assessments
+- 3.6 Other Planning Policies and Assessments

 4. Design and Mitigating Impacts

+- 4.1 Section 4 Introduction

-4.3 Design Criteria
+- 4.2 Design Criteria

-4.4 Mitigation
+- 4.3 Mitigation

-4.5 Enforcement
+- 4.4 Enforcement

-Appendix 1 - Statement of Outstanding Universal Value
+- Appendix 1 Statement of Outstanding Universal Value

-Appendix 2 - Summary of Key Points
+- Appendix 2 Summary of Key Points

+- Appendix 3 Glossary

-Appendix 3 - Further Information and Contacts
+- Appendix 4 General Information and Contacts

-Appendix 4 - Map of Antonine Wall, Council Areas,
+- Appendix 5 Map of Antonine Wall and Council Areas

-Scheduled Areas and Buffer Zones

-Appendix 5 - The Antonine Wall Then and Now Insert
+- Appendix 6 The Antonine Wall Then and Now

-Front Cover: The rampart and ditch at Rough Castle Below: The ditch in Polmont Woods

-1 Introduction
+1. Introduction

-- This Supplementary Planning Guidance (SPG) provides advice for developers, decision makers and the public on managing the impact of development on the Frontiers of the Roman Empire (Antonine Wall) World Heritage Site (FRE(AW)WHS) and its setting.
-The guidance supports the implementation of the development plan policies agreed by the five Councils along the Antonine Wall: Falkirk, North Lanarkshire, East Dunbartonshire, Glasgow City and West Dunbartonshire. - 1.1.1 The Guidance will be a material consideration in the assessment and determination of planning applications affecting the Antonine Wall and its setting.
-It will then be progressively adopted as statutory Supplementary Guidance alongside the emerging Local Development Plans being prepared by the five local authoritites.
+- 1.1.1 This Supplementary Guidance provides advice for developers, decision makers and the public on managing the impact of development on the Frontiers of the Roman Empire (Antonine Wall) World Heritage Site (FRE(AW)WHS) and its setting.
+The guidance supports the implementation of the development plan policies agreed by the five Councils along the Antonine Wall: Falkirk, North Lanarkshire, East Dunbartonshire, Glasgow City and West Dunbartonshire. - 1.1.2 The Guidance will be a material consideration in the assessment and determination of planning applications affecting the Antonine Wall and its setting.
+It will then be progressively adopted as statutory Supplementary Guidance alongside the emerging Local Development Plans being prepared by the five local authorities.